bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 the AS MUST return an error.

 If the AS determines that the RC still needs to drive interaction with the RQ, the AS MAY return appropriate [responses for any of the interaction mechanisms](#response-interact) the RC [indicated in its initial request](#request-interact).
 Unique values such as interaction URIs and nonces SHOULD be re-generated and not re-used.

+[[ Editor's note: Additional methods could be defined on the continuation endpoint for different functions, like DELETE for canceling a grant request. ]]

 ## Continuing after a Finalized Interaction {#continue-after-interaction}